 Youth Programs Internship

-The Office of Education and Outreach at the National Museum of Natural History (NMNH) seeks a Program Assistant Intern to assist with the coordination and implementation of our youth programs at the museum.
+The Office of Education and Outreach at the National Museum of Natural History (NMNH) seeks Program Assistant Interns to assist with the coordination and implementation of our youth programs at the museum.
 The National Museum of Natural History and the Office of Education currently run two youth programs, the Youth Engagement through Science (YES!) program and the Q?Crew Teen Volunteer Program.
-The intern’s primary role will be to assist the Youth Program Coordinator in the execution of day-to-day tasks and to provide management of and mentorship to youth participating in our program.
-The Intern will report directly to the Youth Program Coordinator and will be part of the Education and Outreach staff.
+The intern’s primary role will be to assist the Program Coordinators in the execution of day-to-day tasks and to provide management of and mentorship to youth participating in our program.
+Interns report directly to the Program Coordinators for each program and are part of the Education and Outreach staff.
 Other logistical tasks will be assigned on an as-needed basis.
 This position requires good organizational skills to meet deadlines, and offers a special opportunity to work with youth as a leader and role model.

-Q?Crew Teen Volunteers: The Q?Crew is a corps of teen volunteers ages 14 to 19, whose purpose is to use communication and technology to engage with youth audiences visiting Q?rius, an exhibit-sized interactive space designed for young people to discover their personal connection to science and the natural world, along with other exhibits within NMNH.
+The Q?Crew is a corps of teen volunteers ages 14 to 19, whose purpose is to use communication and technology to engage with youth audiences visiting Q?rius, an exhibit-sized interactive space designed for young people to discover their personal connection to science and the natural world.

 Volunteers receive extensive training that introduces them to museum scientists, takes them behind-the-scenes, and covers topics ranging from museum education to scientific content related to Q?rius activities and programs.
-After completing training, participants will be able to work towards their 100 hour volunteer community service requirement in Q?rius.
-This year, a cohort of Lead Q?Crew teens will be hired as part-time paid staff, providing them with more of a leadership role in the Museum.
+After completing training, participants will be able to work towards their 100 hour volunteer service requirement in Q?rius.

-Upon completion of the fall internship, the Youth Programs intern will be better able to:
+Upon completion of the summer internship, the Youth Programs interns will be better able to: